 Canberra Technology Park, 49 Phillip Avenue, Watson ACT.

-Find us on the Ground Floor at 'B Block': a large open area near the cafe.
+Find us via the main entrance - Ground Floor and 'B Block': a large open area near the cafe.

 Go through the main doors, straight ahead and through the foyer.